Is NordVPN Safe in 2026?

 Meshnet

 Meshnet lets you build a private encrypted network between your devices.
 That makes secure remote access, private file transfers and traffic routing through your own devices much easier than older DIY methods.
+After a 2025 discontinuation plan was reversed, NordVPN now says Meshnet is staying, open source, and completely free to use.

 Dark Web Monitor

-NordVPN says Dark Web Monitor watches your email addresses and other supported assets for data exposures and alerts you if something turns up.
+NordVPN says NordVPN’s Dark Web Monitor watches your email addresses and other supported assets for data exposures and alerts you if something turns up.
 That does not stop a breach from happening elsewhere, but it can help you react faster.

 MFA